Announcing Travel Photography Guru Russia Photography Collection

-At thirty-nine images this is already a fairly substantial collection.
-Over coming months it will likely double in size.
-Nevertheless it’s not in my nature to pretend that this collection encompasses all the beauty and history of these incredible cities.
-I only had around a week in Russia and, as it was near the end of a long (albeit it exciting) and exhausting European photography tour my energies were already well depleted when I arrived.
+Nonetheless, it’s not in my nature to pretend that this collection encompasses all the beauty and history of these incredible cities.
+I only had around a week in Russia and, as it was near the end of a long (albeit exciting) and exhausting European photography tour my energies were already well depleted when I arrived.

 The Ups and Downs of Travel